kautukkundan/omg-badges/README.md

 ### Getting Started 🏃‍♀️🏃‍♂️

+**NOTE**:
+This application relies on "Google-Sign-In" for authorization.
+The JWT token granted by Google is exchanged for a native access token which also signs up the user here and gets their identity.
+The access token is then used as a Bearer token to interact with the application.
+So, your client must support Google sign-in.
+It's easy, read on :)

 1. clone the repo
 2. Go in the repo and setup virtual environment using <br>
 ```python -m venv env```